SimonVutov/miniGPT/README.md

 # miniGPT
 A framework for training GPT models with mixed precision, gradient accumulation, and other features.

-# Efficient-GPT-Training

-A comprehensive framework for training GPT models with mixed precision and gradient accumulation.

 ## Features

 - **Mixed Precision Training**: Leverage FP16 and BFloat16 for faster training and reduced memory usage.